spsforks/SCons-scons-wiki/GSoC2008/Ideas.md

 SCons has no direct support for versioned libraries and applications, that is, packages that may have multiple versions installed at the same time.
 SCons supports neither installing a versioned package nor choosing between multiple packages for a particular build.

 In the former case, the need is for a cross-platform "link" (or "symlink"?) action, with generic chaining so that `libfoo.so` can be symlinked to `libfoo.so.1`, which is linked to `libfoo.so.1.2`, which is linked to `libfoo.so.1.2.3` (the actual installed library).
 Similarly, an application might be installed as `prog2.3` and needs a symlink to `prog`.
 In addition, when cleaning (`'scons -c'`), it needs to remove the link only if it refers to the correct object (_i.e._, it should not remove a link created by a later installation).
-See [[!bug 1947]] for other aspects of this task.
+See [bug #1947](/SCons/scons/issues/1947) for other aspects of this task.

 In the latter case, the need is to be able to choose a version of a library or application that's not the default (either an older guaranteed-stable version or a newer maybe-not-stable version).
 How this is done varies between systems; the design of the feature should hide that level of detail.
 Robert Lupton of Princeton has an Python implementation for selecting applications that works in his environment (it also can specify version dependencies to automate much of the selection), but it's not clear if it's sufficiently general-purpose.